Back to DWU AI Articles

 Scope & Methodology

 An airline's decision to build, sustain, or abandon a hub directly shapes a hub airport's traffic volumes, rate-setting stability, and debt service coverage — as demonstrated by enplanement declines of 32–73% at CVG, PIT, MEM, and STL following hub carrier exits (FAA ACAIS).
 For airport CFOs and bond investors, hub investment decisions determine financial trajectories for decades.
-This article analyzes the economics behind hub investment, the revenue mechanics that make hubs profitable for airlines, the characteristics of fortress hubs, and the de-hubbing risk factors that four U.S. airports experienced firsthand — with implications for airports currently operating under single-carrier concentration above 50% of enplanements.
+This article analyzes the economics behind hub investment, the revenue mechanics that make hubs profitable for airlines, the characteristics of fortress hubs across the U.S. network, the de-hubbing risk factors that four airports experienced firsthand, and the implications for airports currently operating under single-carrier concentration above 50% of enplanements.

 Hub Networks Generate Revenue Through Connecting Passengers, Not Local Markets Alone

 A hub-and-spoke network is profitable for an airline when the cost savings from consolidating passengers onto fewer, larger aircraft exceed the revenue lost from passengers who reject connecting itineraries in favor of nonstop alternatives.
-Over 50% of network legacy carrier revenue comes from passengers connecting at hubs, according to MIT's airline economics research.
-This connecting traffic — representing over 50% of network carrier revenue (MIT airline economics research) — is what makes hub investment economically viable.
+Over 50% of hub revenue from connecting passengers, according to MIT's airline economics research.
+This connecting traffic — representing over 50% of network carrier revenue — is what makes hub investment economically viable.

 The mechanics work as follows.
 An airline operating a 100-spoke hub can offer 4,950 unique connecting city-pair markets (the combinatorial formula for 100 cities taken two at a time) using only 100 routes.
 Each additional spoke added to the network creates connections to every existing spoke, producing an exponential increase in marketable itineraries from a linear increase in flights.
-For the airline, this means filling aircraft with a mix of local Origin and Destination (O&D) passengers and connecting passengers, achieving load factors that would not be viable on point-to-point service alone.
+For the airline, this means filling aircraft with mixed O&D and connecting passengers, achieving load factors that would not be viable on point-to-point service alone.

-The International Air Transport Association (IATA) reported in Q1 2023 that the United States accounts for 41% of global connecting traffic.
-Within the U.S. system, connecting traffic shares vary widely by airport: Charlotte/Douglas International (CLT) operates at approximately 72% connecting passengers, while Los Angeles International (LAX) operates at approximately 15%.
+41% of global connecting traffic is U.S.-based (IATA, Q1 2023).
+Within the U.S. system, connecting traffic shares range from 15% at LAX to 72% at CLT (FAA ACAIS, CY 2024).
 This variation reflects each airport's role — CLT functions primarily as a connecting hub for American Airlines, while LAX serves a large O&D market with multiple carriers.

 The connecting traffic share directly affects airport finance.
 At 12 of 31 large-hub airports with more than 50% connecting traffic (FAA ACAIS, 2024), the dominant carrier accounts for more than 60% of enplanements.
 When that carrier restructures, the connecting passengers disappear — they have no independent reason to transit through that airport.
 O&D passengers, by contrast, are tied to the local market regardless of which carrier serves them.